dz0u/dz0u.github.io/pages/Llethis.md

 			- Now I am Director of the International Board of Steam Mechanics, and it is my honor to write the preface to this guide for a new generation of mechanics.
 The machines you will be working on are no longer the simple pumps and engines of my youth.
 If you're reading this in Alaris or Naleania, you have most likely heard of the new Transcontinental Railway, which may be open by the time you read this.
 Airships powered by new magical engines now float in the skies, and steam power is replacing sails in the waters.
 			- Every part of our world is changing thanks to this revolutionary new technology.
 It's possible that wars will be a thing of the past, and soldiers will hang up their guns after visiting the lands of their former enemies, thanks to the new rails!
 And you will be a part of that transformation!
 			- > Preface.
 Originally written in modern Astellian by Tomas Rocco in IY1363.
+		- ### *Merlin's Monster Encyclopedia*
+			- What even is a monster?
+Well, it's simply a beastie that's become a little too big.
+Nothing's really a monster until the local Adventurers' Guild or Hunter's Association puts a bounty on the creature.
+Many monsters have powerful magicks in their blood and body, so we mages collect them and make useful potions and tools out of them.
+			- The more magick a monster eats, the stronger it becomes, which is why the bigger the monster, the more dangerous.
+Some monsters have been domesticated, like the homely landwrym, or the soaring aeronaut.
+			- One great job for a wizard is a caretaker of magical beasties.
+They have important quirks, and this book is the place to start learning about them.
+			- > Introduction.
+Originally written in historic Astellian by Merlin in IY933
+		- ### *Flamel's Alchemiciea*
+			- #+BEGIN_CENTER
+			  RECIPE
+			  FOR FINNEKER'S CURE-ALL
+			  ONE TINCTURE FOR EVERY USE
+			  #+END_CENTER
+			- Take 1 tablespoon of blue saltptr, logseq.order-list-type:: number
+			- mix thoroughly with spirits of oil logseq.order-list-type:: number
+			- let heat without boiling for half an incense stick logseq.order-list-type:: number
+			- add many ground herbs (myt, athelas, rootleaf, rotshroom, Lulunata's houndsbane (if it can be gotten), oil of sesame, sassafras starch, half tablespoon each for best results) logseq.order-list-type:: number
+			- mix into a fine, brown slurry logseq.order-list-type:: number
+			- strain through water
+			  logseq.order-list-type:: number
+			- resulting tincture should be a very light turquoise logseq.order-list-type:: number
+			- add goodbee honey until satisfied logseq.order-list-type:: number
+			- > pg 12.
+Originally written in Old Astellian by the great mage Flamel in IY1061
 		- ### *Atlas of the World, 1374*
 			- ![Llethis 2025-10-21-13-33.png](../assets/Llethis_2025-10-21-13-33_1761078857376_0.png)
 			- There are six great nations ruling the inhabitable lands of the world.
 A traveler would do wise to understand that the laws in any one country are largely decided by provincial ordinances, and to be cautious at all times.